Explore Ways to Make an Impact

 Child abuse and neglect is caused by multiple factors related to the individual, family, community, and society at large.
 Environments that have high rates of violence, inequitable access to community resources and social services, and are disproportionately affected by poverty or unemployment are contributors to child abuse.

-Science shows that providing supportive and positive conditions for early childhood can prevent or even reverse the damaging effects of early life stress, with lifelong benefits for learning, behavior, and health.
+Science shows that bolstering protective factors and providing positive conditions for early childhood can prevent or even reverse the damaging effects of early life stress, with lifelong benefits for learning, behavior, and health.
 Addressing community adversities and providing concrete supports to families and children is more effective and less costly than attempting to address the consequences of adversity later in life.
-By removing barriers to supports for all families and investing in policies and programs that work to overcome individual and widespread adversities, we can create a state where all children thrive.

 Who Can Solve It?